wtesler/react-basic-icon/README.md

 A version of the icon which makes it easy to display images coming from signed urls.
 Instead of `src`, set the `signedUrl` prop of this element.

+### For Developer

+Remember to npm run build before deploying.